yurii-lysytsia/AirKit/README.md

 - [ ] AsyncOperationQueue (model bases on `OperationsQueue` and `DispatchSemaphore` to make it async and sireal)
 - [ ] Then, like https://github.com/devxoul/Then;
 - [ ] Extensions for `UIView` and `NSLayoutConstraint`;
+- [ ] Extensions for keyboard observing with many helpers;
+- [ ] Extensions for change screen on multitasking;

 ### v 1.3 | Extensions for  [`CoreImage`](AirKit/Source/CoreImage)
 - [X] Extensions for `CIContext`;